Cyclic glycine-proline: Endogenous synthesis

 The therapeutic applications of IGF-1 are limited due to its poor central uptake and potential side-effects.
-IGF-1 that is not bound to its binding protein bares a very short half-life and is cleaved by enzymes to form the tripeptide glycine-proline-glutamate (GPE).
+IGF-1 that is not bound to its binding protein bears a very short half-life and is cleaved by enzymes to form the tripeptide glycine-proline-glutamate (GPE).
 However, the enzymatic instability of GPE, with a plasma half-life of less than 4 minutes, is further cleaved to produce the final product, cyclic-Glycine-Proline (cGP).